Fluid-Dynamics-Group/distribute/docs/src/apptainer.md

 ## Apptainer definition files

-This documentation is not the place to discuss the intricacies of singularity / apptainer.
+This documentation is not the place to discuss the intricacies of apptainer.
 As a user, we have tried to make it as easy as possible to build an image that can run on `distribute`.
 The [apptainer-common](https://github.com/Fluid-Dynamics-Group/apptainer-common) was purpose built to give you a good starting place with compilers and runtimes (including fortran, C++, openfoam, python3).
 Your definition file